-The victory day of Devi Durga‘s, revealed as Vijaya Dashami.
-Since then, Godess Durga represented as a symbol of female strength.
+The victory day of Devi Durga‘s revealed as Vijaya Dashami.
+Since then, Goddess Durga represented as a symbol of female strength.
 And also revered for the victory of good over evil.
-Devi Durga, mentioned as a deity worthy of reverence and adoration even in the Vedas and Puranas.
+Devi Durga is mentioned as a deity worthy of reverence and adoration even in the Vedas and Puranas.

 Happy Durga Puja, being a Hindu religious festival, religion doesn’t matter during the celebration.
-In Bengal, Durga Puja, celebrated as a carnival.
+In Bengal, the Durga Puja festival is celebrated as a carnival.
 People, regardless of their religious beliefs and from all backgrounds.
-People involved and enjoy themselves to the extreme.
+People are involved and enjoy themselves to the extreme.

 The History of Durga Puja:

 The celebration of Durga puja, happening since the primitive period.
-But it was not so popular and only worshiped in private residences.
+But it was not so popular and only worshipped in private residences.
 In those days, Durga Puja was more of a status symbol.

 The First Durga Puja in Bengal

 Grand celebrations, gala feasts, and huge fanfare were part of the very first ‘Sharadiya Durgotsab.’
-This kind of transformation of a sacred puja, first organized by Raja Kangsa Narayan of Taherpur and Bhabananda Mazumdar of Nadiya in 1606 AD.
+This kind of transformation of a sacred puja was first organized by Raja Kangsa Narayan of Taherpur and Bhabananda Mazumdar of Nadiya in 1606 AD.